 A good starting point would be a 25-year decreasing term policy covering life or earlier critical illness to ensure the mortgage is paid off.

 Next we need to look at income protection.
 James needs a dual deferred period policy, as his NHS scheme will pay six months' full pay and six months' half pay.

 The maximum benefit based on 80% of net earnings is £1,867 per month, made up of £552 after 26 weeks and £1,315 payable after 52 weeks.

 Sophie is a bit different.
 She is on four months' full pay and four months' half pay.

-This could be a problem as Zurich does not have a four months' deferred policy.
-But worry not - under the special features for doctors and surgeons, regardless of how long the NHS will pay them for, if they select a dual deferred period of 26 weeks and 52 weeks, we will start paying a claim when the NHS scheme stops paying them, even if this is before 26 weeks or 52 weeks.
+This could be a problem as some providers, including Zurich, do not have a four months' deferred policy.
+However, under Zurich's special features for doctors and surgeons, regardless of how long the NHS will pay them for, if they select a dual deferred period of 26 weeks and 52 weeks, we will start paying a claim when the NHS scheme stops paying them, even if this is before 26 weeks or 52 weeks.

-Bearing in mind that they like skiing, we will include total permanent disability and fracture cover along with waiver of premium to ensure premiums are paid if they are not working.
-The total cost is £88.51 each month - this is based on a Zurich Personal Protection policy quote from February 2019.
+As the couple enjoys skiing, we will add multi-fracture cover and total permanent disability, for both, along with waiver of premium to ensure premiums are paid if they are not working.
+The total cost is £79.50 per month.
+This is based on a Zurich Personal Protection policy quote completed in February 2020.

 This content was last reviewed in February 2020